UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/08/index.md

 control.start_ap_wpa2("Pico AP", "WeloveRust", 5).await;
 ```

-#### Starting a server
+#### Starting a TCP server

 Now that we have connected our Pico to a Wi-Fi network, we can start a server to handle connections to our Pico.

-We need to create a TCP socket in order to handle TCP connections and transfers.
+We can to create a TCP socket in order to handle TCP connections and transfers.

 ```rust
 let mut socket = TcpSocket::new(stack, &mut rx_buffer, &mut tx_buffer);